root-project/web/primer/index.md

 -   Line *55-57*: defines an arrow with a triangle on the right hand side, a thickness of 2 and draws it.

--   Line *60-61*: interpret a Latex string which hast its lower left corner located in the specified coordinate.
+-   Line *60-61*: interpret a Latex string which has its lower left corner located in the specified coordinate.
 The `#splitline{}{}` construct allows to store multiple lines in the same `TLatex` object.